When it comes to sharing content, OneNote offers the following alternatives :

 - printing (including to the PDF printer),

-I have always been puzzled that when it comes to sending a note which contains sub-pages, either by mail, or to the printer, OneNote desktop won’t include the sub-pages automatically : you first have to expand the sub-pages, select the range of pages you want to send, and then select the intended way of sending (printer or mail).
+I have always been puzzled that when it comes to sending a note which contains sub-pages, either by mail, or to a printer, OneNote desktop won’t include the sub-pages automatically : you first have to expand the sub-pages, select the range of pages you want to send, and then select the intended way of sending (printer or mail).

 Disappointment : it’s no better in OneNote for W10 unfortunately !